pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### Static files

-And support for static file handling by Nginx in `tips/settings.py`:
+To support static file handling by Nginx we need to set the following to constants in `tips/settings.py`:

 	STATIC_URL = '/static/'
 	STATIC_ROOT = os.path.join(BASE_DIR, 'static/')

 ### Sync the DB

-Let's sync the models/migrations to the newly created postgres DB:
+Next we sync the models/migrations to the newly created postgres DB:

 	(venv) bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ python manage.py migrate
 	Operations to perform: